-12 Must-Track Customer Retention Metrics for Growth (2023)
+12 Must-Track Customer Retention Metrics for Growth (2024)

 Customer retention metrics serve as an essential check into your business’ health.
-These data points provide insights into how much revenue your business retains each month, whether it can survive at its current churn rate, and how well your organization converts contract renewals.
+These data points provide insights into how much revenue your business retains each month, whether it can survive its current churn rate, and how well your organization converts contract renewals.

 The most obvious way to measure customer retention is to calculate direct retention metrics, such as retention rate and customer churn.